 Successful blended finance

 Huizing looks back on the early days of the fund.
-“When Hivos-Triodos Fund was set up, cooperation between a development organization and a bank was frowned upon, to put it mildly.
+“When Hivos-Triodos Fonds was set up, cooperation between a development organization and a bank was frowned upon, to put it mildly.
 But our partnership soon became recognized for how it pioneered microfinance by making small loans available to entrepreneurs in disadvantaged markets.
 The microfinance sector as we know it didn’t exist yet.
-Over the years, the sector has attracted an enormous amount of private and institutional money, showing what a catalyzing role Hivos-Triodos Fund really played.”
+Over the years, the sector has attracted an enormous amount of private and institutional money, showing what a catalyzing role Hivos-Triodos Fonds really played.”

 Although the fund has grown past this structure today, the combination of public and private funding from Hivos and Triodos Bank, respectively, remains a great example of a successful blended finance fund.

 “Our ambition is to push for the same development as we did in microfinance,” Huizing explains.
-“We want to continue to play a pioneering role and scale up the positive impact financing can have in addressing the climate crisis,” adds Nierop, continuing, “Hivos-Triodos Fund demonstrates that innovative, early-stage business models work, and this can spark investments from other investors.”
+“We want to continue to play a pioneering role and scale up the positive impact financing can have in addressing the climate crisis,” adds Nierop, continuing, “Hivos-Triodos Fonds demonstrates that innovative, early-stage business models work, and this can spark investments from other investors.”

 Nierop is optimistic about the future: “The fund has a strong balance sheet to leverage on, so we’re looking to attract many new donors and investors to the fund over the coming years.”